-CRUISEONE® VACATION SPECIALIST Mrs. Dawn Warner
+CruiseOne® Vacation Specialist Dawn Warner

-RECEIVES SPECIAL NEEDS GROUP

-ACCESSIBLE TRAVEL ADVOCATE CERTIFICATION
+Receives Special Needs Group

+Accessible Travel Advocate Certification

 Expanded Skill Set to Help Special Needs Clients Plan Dream Vacations

-Stone Mountain, GA – Mrs. Dawn Warner, a vacation specialist with CruiseOne®, is now certified as a Special Needs Group Accessible Travel Advocate.
+Stone Mountain, Ga.
+(October 27, 2014) –Dawn Warner, a vacation specialist with CruiseOne® in Stone Mountain, is now certified as a Special Needs Group Accessible Travel Advocate.
 She completed a certification course to gain expertise in accessible travel to help special needs clients plan their dream vacations.

-“Everyone should have the opportunity to see the world.
-Cruising is one of the best ways to see it especially for someone who has special needs that are both visible and invisible.
-As a person who has had a diagnoses of Myasthenia Gravis since 2003, I know all to well the desire to travel and feeling like it is impossible or an inconvenience to my spouse or travel partners.
-Getting certified as a Special Needs Group Accessible Travel Advocate allows me to help other people in similar situations experience the world as I have,” said Dawn Warner, CruiseOne vacation specialist and franchise owner.
+“Everyone should have the opportunity to see the world and cruising is one of the best ways to see it, especially for someone who has special needs that are both visible and invisible,” said Dawn Warner, CruiseOne vacation specialist and franchise owner.

+“As a person who has had a diagnosis of Myasthenia Gravis since 2003, I know all too well the desire to travel and the feeling like it is impossible or an inconvenience to my spouse or travel partners.
+Getting certified as a Special Needs Group Accessible Travel Advocate enables me to help other people in similar situations experience the world as I have.”

-Mrs. Warner is a successful business owner and new vacation specialist who brings over 20 years of world wide travel.
+Warner is a successful business owner and new vacation specialist who has traveled the world.
 She is active with in the Myasthenia Gravis community and was the top fundraiser for the 2014 Atlanta MG Walk.
-She has first hand knowledge on how difficult traveling can be when you need assistance.
-Ms. Warner is very passionate about helping clients book the best vacations possible and create life long memories.
+She has first-hand knowledge of how difficult traveling can be when you need assistance.
+Warner is very passionate about helping clients book the best vacations possible to create life long memories.
 She is now better equipped to help plan special needs vacations, from choosing the most accessible ships and renting equipment to pre-arranging transportation and airport needs.

-For more information or to book a dream vacation, please call 404-666-4484 or visit www.TheTravelCure.com.
+For more information or to book a dream vacation with Warner of CruiseOne, please call 404-666-4484 or visit www.TheTravelCure.com.

 ###